CDMayberry/ringteki/docs/initial-setup.md

 node server/gamenode
 ```
 ## Create Card Branch
-Now, when working on cards its best to have each card in it's own branch.
+When working on cards its best to have each card in it's own branch.
 The following only needs to be done when you first setup each branch.
 ```
 // 1
 git checkout develop